petersenpeter/CellExplorer/docs/datastructure/io.md

 loadSession
 gui_session

-The session struct can be generated using the sessionTemplate.m and inspected with gui_session.m.
-The basename.session.mat files should be stored in the basepath.
+The session struct can be generated using the script `sessionTemplate.m` and inspected with `gui_session.m`.
+The `basename.session.mat` files should be stored in the basepath.
 It is structured as defined below:

 ## Spikes
 A MATLAB struct spikes stored in a .mat file: `basename.spikes.cellinfo.mat`.
 It can be generated with `loadSpikes.m` to automatically load spike-data from many spike sorting formats including KiloSort, Phy, and Neurosuite and saves it to a spikes struct. `basename.spikes.cellinfo.mat` is saved to the basepath.
 The struct has the following fields: